English Swedish

 AlfaTest 3D Scanning

-The technology takes multiple images, taken at different positions, and triangulates points in these images to figure out the location of them in a three-dimensional space.
+The technology takes multiple images, taken at different positions, and triangulates points in these images in order to figure out the location of them in a three-dimensional space.

 New: € 1.000-3.000